Event-driven, with guaranteed maximum response time

 Outputs

-• Test evidence: overload/fault-injection results demonstrating the bound is respected.
+• Test evidence: overload and fault-injection results demonstrating the bound is respected

 Procedure

-1. Enumerate events & deadlines: From hazard analysis, define per-event deadline and required safe reaction.
+1. Enumerate events and deadlines.
+From hazard analysis, define per-event deadline and required safe reaction.

-2. Establish WCETs & blocking: Derive conservative WCETs (measurement + analysis).
-Identify all shared resources; apply a resource protocol to bound blocking.
+2. Establish WCETs and blocking.
+Derive conservative WCETs (measurement + analysis).
+Identify all shared resources and apply a resource protocol to bound blocking.

-4. Bound queues & admission: Set maximum queue sizes and overload rules (drop/merge/ratelimit) that trigger a safe reaction rather than unbounded delay.
+4. Bound queues and admission.
+Set maximum queue sizes and overload rules (drop/merge/ratelimit) that trigger a safe reaction rather than unbounded delay.

-6. Implement instrumentation: Timestamp event release/actuation; add watchdogs for deadline miss detection and logging.
+6. Implement instrumentation.
+Timestamp event release and actuation.
+Add watchdogs for deadline miss detection and logging.

-8. Document & maintain: Keep analysis, assumptions, and test evidence under configuration control; re-verify on change.
+8. Document and maintain.
+Keep analysis, assumptions, and test evidence under configuration control.
+Re-verify on change.

 ISR(LIGHTCURTAIN_ISR) {